vimalloc/flask-jwt-extended/README.md

 Token revokation makes no assumption about your underlying storage for revoked tokens.
 It uses [simplekv] (https://github.com/mbr/simplekv) to utilize the underlying storage of your choice.

 # Installation
-The easiest way to start working with this extension is (THIS WILL BE IN PIP IN A FEW HOURS):
+The easiest way to start working with this extension with pip:
 ```
 pip install flask-jwt-extended
 ```